haath/UDProtean/README.md

 What this library does, is provive under-the-hood sequential communication, so that the API on which messages are received and handled can assume that everything is sent, delivered and handled in the order in which it was sent.

+**Disclaimer:** The current state of this library will function as described when there is a constant flow in communication.
+What's still left to be implemented is a more proactive mechanism that repeats message deliveries by itself and not only on bad acknowledgements.

 ## Usage

 ### Getting Started